-

 Calcutta Nagar is a series of short compositions that Mayer composed as a remembered celebration of the city of his birth.
 Each miniature composition evokes a section or aspect of the city (Kali Mandir, Hoogley Nadi, Naya Bazaar) and is good demonstration of his eclectic approach to composition and enduring commitment to give voice to both sides of his identity.
 This clip showcases the young Singaporean pianist See Ning Hui from whom we will be hearing more of in the not too distant future, I’m sure.

-Singapore Embassy in Manila, with a special programme celebrating SG60, Singapore-Philippines friendship, and International Women's Day (2025)
+Singapore Embassy in Manila, with music celebrating SG60, Singapore-Philippines friendship, and International Women's Day (6 March 2025)

-Cesar Franck International Piano Competition in Brussels 2015 (2nd prize)
+Cesar Franck International Piano Competition in Brussels, Dec 2015 (2nd prize)

 Steinway Regional Finals 2012 (Singapore Grand Prize Winner and representative)